We’re here. Mudhoney’s here. Now what?

 Josh Petersen’s 40th Birthday Party

-featuring the song stylings of Head Dawn and a special appearance from “you know who”
+and a special appearance from “you know who”

 20 years ago we played Josh Petersen’s 20th birthday party with Engine Kid at The Big Moose Cafe on the Seattle University Campus.